6 Hours of Zhuhai

 The 6 Hours of Zhuhai is a sports car endurance race held at the Zhuhai International Circuit in Zhuhai, Guangdong, China.
-The race was first held in 1994 on a street circuit as a round of the BPR Global GT Series.
+The race was first held in 1994 on Zhuhai Street Circuit as a round of the BPR Global GT Series.
 It was held 7 times in 14 years in BPR and the FIA GT Championship, and revived in 2010 under the Intercontinental Le Mans Cup.